Stock market today: Japan's Nikkei tops 40,000, as investors await China political meeting

 HONG KONG (AP) — Asian stocks were mostly higher Monday ahead of China’s top annual political gathering, while Japan’s benchmark surpassed the 40,000 level for the first time.

 Shares in Japan have tracked gains in other markets driven by expectations for strong demand for technology associated with artificial intelligence.
-They’ve also been boosted by the Bank of Japan’s easy credit policy, which is pumping money into the economy to help support growth, and by a weak Japanese yen, which has inflated profits of exporters.
+They have also been boosted by continued easy credit policies with the Bank of Japan pumping money into the economy to help support growth.

 This week the spotlight is mainly on China’s National People’s Congress, the country’s most important political event.
 It opens Tuesday, and investors are watching for updates on specific policies to help support the slowing economy, resolve troubles in the property market and stabilize financial markets.

-On Friday, the S&P 500 rose 0.8%, to 5,137.08 a day after setting an all-time high.
-It has climbed in 16 of the last 18 weeks because of excitement about cooling inflation and a mostly resilient U.S. economy.
+On Friday, the S&P 500 rose 0.8% to 5,137.08 a day after setting an all-time high.
+It’s been on a tremendous run and has climbed in 16 of the last 18 weeks because of excitement about cooling inflation and a mostly resilient U.S. economy.

 Dell Technologies helped drive the stock market after jumping 31.6%.
 It reported stronger profit and revenue for the latest quarter than analysts expected, highlighting demand for its AI-optimized servers.